miellaby/entrelacs/ArrowsSpace.md

 An AS must meet the following requirements:

 - **Orthogonal persistence**
-  > The AS must leverage all persistent and volatile physical memory levels and flatten them into a single homogeneous space.
+  - The AS must leverage all persistent and volatile physical memory levels and flatten them into a single homogeneous space.
-  Neither developer nor end users should need to worry about whether data resides in RAM or on disk; the AS abstracts this complexity.
+  - Neither developer nor end users should need to worry about whether data resides in RAM or on disk; the AS abstracts this complexity.

 - **De-duplication**
-  > The AS must ensure that each abstract arrow is stored at most once in the whole storage space.
+  - The AS must ensure that each abstract arrow is stored at most once in the whole storage space.
-  If one stores the same arrow at two different times, the AS recognizes this and avoids duplication.
+  - If one stores the same arrow at two different times, the AS recognizes this and avoids duplication.

 - **Full connectivity**
-  > The AS must store enough connectivity data to allow efficient retrieval of the ends and the _children_ of any arrow.
+  - The AS must store enough connectivity data to allow efficient retrieval of the ends and the _children_ of any arrow.
-  When queried for a abstract arrow, the AS must quickly return its corresponding representation within the system, as well as any arrows derived from it.
+  - When queried for a abstract arrow, the AS must quickly return its corresponding representation within the system, as well as any arrows derived from it.

 - **Garbage collection relative to a _root_ referential**
   - The AS must manage the _root_ boolean property of every stored arrow.
 The set of _rooted_ arrows forms a unique absolute referential.
   - The AS must preserve rooted arrows and their ancestors from deletion, while arrows that are neither rooted nor ancestors of a rooted arrow must be transparently removed from the storage.
-  If an arrow becomes unreachable from any roots, it should be quickly deleted to free up space.
+  - If an arrow becomes unreachable from any roots, it should be quickly deleted to free up space.

 - **Binary strings and other complex objects native support**
   - The AS may allow raw data (binary strings) native storage.
   - The AS should allow tuples (ordered sets of arrows) native storage.
   - Such objects must be treated like their equivalent arrow-made constructs in terms of uniqueness, immutability, and connectivity.
-  _Example:_ A picture may be stored in the AS and the AS will process it like an arrow, ensuring it is unique and immutable.
+  _Example:_ A picture may be stored in the AS like an arrow would, by ensuring its uniqueness and immutability.

 ## API Overview

-The `ArrowSpaceInterface` provides a high-level abstraction for interacting with the AS.
+The [ArrowSpaceInterface](ArrowSpaceInterface.md) provides a high-level abstraction for interacting with the AS.
 It allows developers to:

 - Create and store arrows.
 - Retrieve arrows by their identifiers.